-Where & When to See the Northern Lights
+When and Where to See the Northern Lights

-It's a popular bucket-list item, and for good reason: the Northern Lights (aurora borealis) is a stunning natural phenomenon, but it’s viewable in only one corner of the globe and its appearance is unpredictable to say the least.
+It's a popular bucket-list item, and for good reason: the Northern Lights (aurora borealis) is a stunning natural phenomenon, but they're visible in only in certain parts of the globe and their appearance is unpredictable to say the least.
 Maximise your chances of catching a glimpse with our round-up of the top Northern Lights destinations and the best times to visit them.

 Iceland (pictured above)

-Only three hours away by plane, Reykjavik is a great base from which to head out on a Northern Lights tour – partly because sightings here are as likely as anywhere, but also because it’s such a great destination in its own right.
+Only three hours away by plane, Reykjavik is a great base from which to head out on a Northern Lights tour, partly because sightings here are as likely as anywhere, but mainly because it's such a great destination in its own right.
 A tour taking you further away from the city centre is definitely the best bet, as light pollution within the city centre will hinder your chances of a clear view.
-Deal Expert Katie Jones's tip is to book your Northern Lights tour for your first night, as most tour companies will take you again the next night for no extra charge if you're unsuccessful the first time.
-If you are lucky enough to see them on your first night, the Icelandic capital has plenty more to offer – find out how we'd spend 48 hours in Reykjavik.
+Deal expert Katie Jones's tip is to book your Northern Lights tour for your first night, as most tour companies will take you again the next night for no extra charge if you don't have any luck the first time.
+If you are lucky enough to see them on your first night, the Icelandic capital has plenty more to offer.
+Find out how we'd spend 48 hours in Reykjavik.

-When to go September to mid-April, with November to March being prime time.
+When to go September to mid-April; November to March are prime time.

 When to go: Heavy snowfall could disrupt your chances, so heading to Norway in late autumn and early spring is your best bet.

-When to go The winter months are recommended, and to boost your chances, many hotels will arrange a wake-up call so you don't miss anything.
+When to go: The winter is recommended, and to boost your chances, many hotels will arrange a wake-up call so you don't miss anything.

 Click here to see our the latest deals on breaks in Scotland.